dipaish/DAMN/README.md

    - If port 80 (or 89) does not open:
      - Navigate to the **Ports** tab in Codespaces.
      - Find the port associated with DVWA and click to open it in your browser.
+   - Log in with username as admin and password as password.
+   - Click on Create/Reset Database
+   - After a while, it will take you back to the login screen, login again. **Your application is ready.**

 ![running the app](images/codeSpace3.png)